leonhamburg/leonweigele.github.io/_pages/about.md

 <div style="text-align: justify">
 I am an Economics bachelor student at the University of Mannheim.
-I am currently working as a Student Research Assistant at ZEW at the Corporate Taxation and Public Finance Research Department.<br> <br>
+I am currently working as a Student Research Assistant at ZEW at the Corporate Taxation and Public Finance Research Department.<br> <br></div>

 **Interests**